Guidelines for Hiring Newly Graduated Students

 Every year questions arise as to who is eligible to work on campus and who is not.
 The following are hiring guidelines as they pertain to the newly graduated.

 International graduates pose an additional challenge.
-Once an international student graduates they have 60 days to leave the country.
-In most cases, they may not work on campus while waiting to leave the U.S. Students who are continuing on to graduate school could work at Bates in the summer if they have applied for and received a work authorization card (EAD) from the federal government.
+Once international student graduates, they have 60 days to leave the country.
+In most cases, they may not work on campus while waiting to leave the U.S. Students who continue to graduate school could work at Bates in the summer if they have applied for and received a work authorization card (EAD) from the federal government.
 The work that the student does MUST be in their major field of study.
 There are no exceptions to this rule.
-If you are considering hiring an international graduate, contact Shelley Palmer Office of Global Education, first so that she can discuss the student’s current status.
+If you are considering hiring an international graduate, contact Shelley Palmer Office of Global Education first to discuss the student’s current status.
 Please do not make any arrangements with an international student before talking to her.